hexbatch/apple-core/core-docs/step-5-types/type-overview.md

 attributes can be placed in the static_actions same way, but for type wide events

 # Privacy for element owners
-if the type defination has private_live_list entries, then these cannot be on the other attribute lists, except for the final.
+if the type defination has private_live_list, private_static_list entries, then these cannot be on the other attribute lists, except for the final.
-Behind the scenes a new attribute is made that inherits from this attribute, that has a group to intersect membership of the parent, and it is that attribute that is put into the live list for the element.
+Behind the scenes a new attribute is made that inherits from this attribute, but has its read and write group set to the admin group of that user who owns the element.
+So each different user who owns elements from the same type that has private attributes has new attributes made for them this way. and it is that attribute that is put into the live list for the element.

-This allows for values to be hidden from the people who control the type, it allows privacy
+This allows for values to be hidden from the people who control the attributes that make up the type, it allows privacy.